 Here’s the additional features offered by each company:

-ADP and Paychex offer 24/7 support while Gusto is only offered 9am-8pm EST, 5 days a week.
+ADP and Paychex offer 24/7 phone and email support while Gusto is only offered email and phone support 9am-8pm EST, Monday-Friday.
 Users tend to speak much more highly of Gusto’s customer service, however, than ADP or Paychex.

 The Bottom Line

 The lower price tag makes Gusto an immediately-attractive choice for small businesses.
-When you also consider that they have nearly all the same features as ADP and Paychex, with newer online software AND stronger customer support, the choice is pretty clear.
-While Gusto does have some drawbacks (no 24/7 support, poster compliance, or check mailing service) these cons are pretty minimal compared to the pros.
+When you also consider that they have nearly all the same features as ADP and Paychex, with newer online software AND stronger customer support, the choice is pretty clear when thinking about ADP vs. Paychex vs. Gusto.
+While Gusto does have some drawbacks (no 24/7 support, no poster compliance, and no check mailing service), these cons are pretty minimal compared to the pros.